v-blanc/42Cursus/README.md

 42’s innovative pedagogy is **100% hands-on**: there are no teachers, no classes, and no traditional schedule.
 Students learn through **collaborative projects**, **problem-solving**, and **self-paced work**, 24/7.
 The curriculum covers **algorithms, systems programming, web development, AI, cybersecurity**, and more, preparing students for careers in tech with a strong focus on **practical skills** and **adaptability**.

-The **common core** (tronc commun) is the foundational part of the program, where students master **C/C++ programming, Unix, data structures, and low-level programming**, among other essential skills.
+The **common core** is the foundational part of the program, where students master **C/C++ programming, Unix, data structures, and low-level programming**, among other essential skills.

 The various projects must be validated in the order of the ***‘Holy Graph’*** :